MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-phone-authenticate.md

 ms.localizationpriority: Normal
 ---

-# Configure phone authentication for Surface Hub 2S
+# Configure Easy Authentication for Surface Hub 2S

-Phone authentication simplifies signing-in to your meetings and files on Surface Hub 2S.
+Easy Authentication simplifies signing-in to your meetings and files on Surface Hub 2S.

+Note: Easy Authentication requires that your primary email address must match your UPN.

-## To set up phone authentication
+## To set up Easy Authentication

 1. Download the [Microsoft Authenticator](https://www.microsoft.com/en-us/account/authenticator) app for iPhone or Android to your phone.
 2. From your PC, go to [https://aka.ms/MFASetup](https://aka.ms/MFASetup) , sign in with your account, and select **Next.**